 Prescriptions for Addiction

-Besides illicit drug use, boomers are finding themselves addicted to prescription drugs–often unexpectedly so.
-Opioids such as Oxycontin, Percocet and Vicodin have extremely high rates of addiction.
+Besides illicit drug use, boomers are finding themselves addicted to prescription drugs—often unexpectedly so.
+Opioids such as Oxycontin, Percocet, and Vicodin have extremely high rates of addiction.
 Seniors suffer from a variety of chronic conditions, including osteoporosis, high blood pressure, sleep problems, and other issues that increase the chances of injury and also raise the demand for medication.
 A boomer may be prescribed sleep medication for insomnia and find himself addicted three weeks later.
 In fact, the average man over age fifty takes a total of four prescriptions.

 Older bodies are particularly susceptible to addiction because their metabolism is slower and therefore less able to break down the drugs in their system.
-This is another reason that overdose is more dangerous in seniors.
+This is another reason that overdose is more dangerous for seniors.

 Besides becoming inadvertently addicted, boomers may rely on drugs or alcohol to relieve them of emotional pain associated with the losses that come with old age.
 Loved ones may be dying; they may be going through a divorce; they may lose their job; they may have a hard time dealing with their children moving away.

 Experts believe that baby boomers may have a harder time with drug addiction than others because of their previous experience with drugs.
 Many learned to deal with life problems through escape, by numbing and drowning out their sorrows.
 Those who have experienced the high of LSD or the rush of heroin may find it easier to return to that place when things get hard.